-The structure has 22 medium sized windows with the primary viewing direction being toward the south side of the structure.
-Windows will be double glazed with low e-coating and tempered glass where required by building code.
-Frames will be made of aluminum clad.
-Exterior doors are to be 1-3/4", fire-rated, and made of aluminum clad/wood.
+The structure has 21 small to medium sized windows with the primary viewing direction being toward the north side of the structure.
+Windows are double glazed and tempered glass where required by building code.
+Frames are made of aluminum clad.
+There are two window wells on the southwest of the structure.
+Exterior doors are 1-3/4", fire-rated, and made of wood and tempered glass.
 All operable windows must be provided with screening that is constructed of either aluminum, galvanized steel, stainless steel, copper or of an approved material that, when exposed to flame for 15 seconds, will not burn through or melt, and remains intact.
 Windows are one of the weakest parts of a structure with regards to wildfire.
 They often crack and fail before the structure itself ignites, providing a direct path for embers and radiant heat to reach the interior.
-It is best to minimize the number if windows, especially on the downhill side of the structure.
+It is best to minimize the number of windows, especially on the downhill side of the home.
+All window wells should be kept clear of combustible material such as needles, leaves and pine cones.